 3. How much exercise does my dog need?

 Some people plan their lives around jogging and tennis and the like, while others consider their walk from the couch to the fridge to be ample cardio.
 The same thing goes for dogs.
-Your vet can fill you in on where your dog falls on the spectrum, and like with many other questions on this list, it’s probably going to be informed by your dog’s breed, age, and health.
+Your vet can fill you in on where your dog falls on the spectrum, and like with many other questions on this list, how much exercise your dog needs is probably going to be informed by your dog’s breed, age, and health.
 For example, Border Collie puppies have lots more energy to burn than Yorkshire Terrier puppies.
 Keep in mind that young dogs generally need to tread lightly until their bones fuse at around nine months, so put the 10-mile hike on hold until after that milestone.

 4. When should I spay or neuter my dog?

-There’s a massive pet overpopulation problem in the United States, so it’s usually recommended to have female pets spayed and male pets neutered as soon as possible.
+There’s a massive pet overpopulation problem in the United States, so it’s usually recommended to have female pets spayed and male pets neutered between six months and one year old.
 But exceptions will be made based on age, weight, and health condition (i.e. a puppy that’s too tiny shouldn’t go under anesthesia until they’re bigger).
 Your vet will let you know when the right time is to go in for the snip.

 5. How much should I save up to cover my pet’s health needs?

 Even puppies that may already be vaccinated and spayed/neutered will still run into health issues at some point that will need your (and your wallet’s) attention.
 This is where pet insurance comes in to give you peace of mind.
 You may not see the value in a premium when your pup is young and healthy, but trust me, that investment will pay for itself the day your puppy swallows a sock or senior dog develops a mass.
 Your vet may be able to recommend which pet insurance companies they work with regularly and trust.
 If you forego pet insurance, start squirreling away money for an emergency fund.
 You should never have to compromise your pet’s health care.